vaionicle/k8s/README.md

 # k8s playground

-Creating a local k8s cluster to experiment with
+Creating a local K8S cluster to experiment with and help me pass CKA Exames

 ## Table of Contents